qld-gov-au/PLSplus-QG-spec/README.md

 Access to PLSplus-QG is recommended for all government agencies.

 Physical address validation is free of charge, however, users are responsible for their own implementation and supporting services.
-Application support services are only available to the core service by DNRME.
+Application support services are only available to the core service by Department of Resources.

 The PLSplus-QG service will validate Australian addresses by including matches across unit number, street number, street name, street type, locality, state and postcode.
 The solution provides users with a selection of address candidates to pick from in the case where there is no exact match.
 The returned confidence on addresses is mapped as per Table 1 in Section 11.4.
 A fast AutoComplete address function is available in PLSplus for Queensland addresses.
 The QG version extends the Public version by the addition of validation of interstate addresses as well as ABS statistical meshblock information for all Australian addresses.